-The second edition of Ars Magica is a 156-page role-playing core rules game book with four pages of character sheets in the back.
-This edition was published in 1989 and features a color illustration of a magi peering into a crystal ball.
+The second edition of Ars Magica was published in 1989.
+The rule book is 156 pages long, with a front cover featuring a color illustration of a magi peering into a crystal ball.

-In this game set in mythic medieval Europe, the three character types consist of magi, companions, or grogs.
-Magi or wizards are the most power and are essentially the focus of the book.
-The grog are essentially the common soldiers while companions consist of scholars, healers, thieves, and military leaders.
-Abilities fall into three categories: talents, skills, and knowledge.
-The game comes with weapon, armor, and ability charts.
+The game is set in a mythical medieval Europe and is primarily focused on magic.
+Players control one of three character types: magi, companions, or grogs.
+Magi, also known as wizards, are the most powerful.
+Grogs are essentially common soldiers, while companions consist of scholars, healers, thieves, and military leaders.
+Character abilities in the game fall into three categories: talents, skills, and knowledge.